Maritime Transport Act 1994

 You could also call this:

-"What happens if you break the law: fines and prison time"
+"What happens if you break the law as an individual?"

-If you break the law under section 277 or section 278, you can get in trouble.
-You might have to go to prison for up to 12 months or pay a fine of up to $10,000.
-You could also have to pay an additional penalty under section 409.
+If you commit an offence against section 277 or section 278, you can be liable on conviction.
+You may face imprisonment for up to 12 months or a fine of up to $10,000.
+You may also face an additional penalty under section 409.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.